A Guide for Moving Abroad to Japan

 Japanese immigration rules are robust, but when it comes to working visas, it offers three major visa types: for white-collar workers, other work and trainees, and working holidays.
 For each of these work visas, you would need to have the permit granted in your country of residence by the Japanese consulate or embassy before entering Japan.
 Your employer will help you with the visa process, as you need to have one to sponsor your visa.

-Interestingly, there are many different sub-categories of visas, allowing the visa holder to work only in a specified area, for example, engineering, journalism, education, business management, international services, art, entertainment, etc. For white-collar work visas, applicants have to have some university degree and considerable work experience in the given field.
+There are many different sub-categories of visas, allowing the visa holder to work only in a specified area such as engineering, journalism, education, business management, international services, art or entertainment.
+For white-collar work visas, applicants have to have a university degree and considerable work experience in the given field.

 The same rule applies to the “other works and trainees” visa, where while you don’t need a particular degree, you have to pass a specific skills test to be granted the work visa and residence permit.
 If you change jobs while you are in Japan and your new job falls into a different professional field (e.g. from education to engineering), you will need to change your residence status.